A family unit study for Morning Basket Time

 Jackson Pollock used gravity to create his drip paintings.
 Pollock described his most famous work, Number One (Lavender Mist), as “energy and motion made visible”.
 Explore how gravity plays a part in this painting style by dropping paint from a brush onto a large sheet of paper while standing on a stepladder.

-Be sure to follow my Pinterest board Astronomy and Astronauts for more great morning basket ideas for your Moon and Stars unit!
+First, make sure to follow my Pinterest board Astronomy and Astronauts to get more ideas for your Moon and Stars morning basket and unit study.

-Most importantly, pin this post so you can refer back to it during your Moon and Stars study.
+Most importantly, pin this post so you can refer back to it during your Moon and Stars Morning Basket Time.